 Recently, you may have heard various commentators talk about a sustained attack on social housing, as though we are a singular business model.
 And without the whole picture, you would be hard pressed to see the positives.
 If you didn't know about housing, you might also be inclined to believe it all and see the reports as justified and reasonable.

-Let’s be crystal clear - Housing associations are not Local Authorities.
+Let's be crystal clear - housing associations are not local authorities.
 They are not the same.
 They have no statutory obligation to build.
-They are not the government’s house building arm.
+They are not the government's housebuilding arm.
 They are not governed by the same laws.
-Housing associations range from tiny organisations borne from Victorian benefactors that own as little as 10 homes, through to large organisations that have much more significant resources and own more than 50,000 homes.
-How then, can you compare every one of them in the same way?
-Why would you lump them together to generate some hugely sweeping and damaging statement that paints them to be part of an androgynous group that operates as one entity, with the same goals?
+Housing associations range from tiny organisations born from Victorian benefactors that own as little as ten homes, through to large organisations that have much more significant resources and own more than 50,000 homes.
+How then can you compare every one of them in the same way?
+Why would you lump them together to generate some hugely sweeping and damaging statement that paints them as part of an homogeneous group that operates as one entity, with the same goals?

-To use a football analogy, the leagues in the UK are made up of hundreds of local teams, all representing their community, but there are only a small number in the Premier league that are able to and that should build 60,000 seat stadiums and be able to charge £50 a ticket to go and watch them play.
+To use a football analogy, the leagues in the UK are made up of hundreds of local teams, all representing their community, but there are only a small number in the Premier League that are able to - and that should - build 60,000-seat stadiums and who are able to charge £50 a ticket to go and watch them play.
 But would you then destroy all of the local community and lower league clubs because they were not able to build those stadiums?

 Every housing association is different.
 Each one provides a unique and hugely diverse range of community services.
 They support people and add social value.
 Their customers are those people who are most in need and as such, should be the focus of their activities.